Skip to main content

 • Individual payout lifecycle.
 Each payout has its own status.
 One failure doesn't block others in the batch.

 • Check rail health before large runs.
-GET /v2/payout-requests/service-health returns current InstaPay and PESONet availability.
+GET /v2/payout-requests/health/{service_name} returns current InstaPay and PESONet availability.